Fermanagh suspends all GAA activity as players test positive

 Fermanagh GAA has confirmed a number of players within its senior football panel have returned positive tests for Covid-19.
 File photograph: Inpho

-Fermanagh GAA have announced that all intercounty training and matches within the county, as well as club training, has been suspended until further notice.
+Fermanagh GAA have announced that all intercounty training and matches, as well as club training, has been suspended until further notice.

 “In order to prevent any further spread of this virus, and to protect the health of all those involved and the wider community, all collective activities involving the county’s senior football, senior hurling and minor football panel are suspended until further notice.